 Supporting the building of new prisons

-HMP Wellingborough, also known as HMP Five Wells, is made up of several buildings following a standard structure, but with its own complex sets of requirements.
+The new prison is made up of several buildings following a standard structure, but with its own complex sets of requirements.
 The facility is now the biggest prison in England, with a unique design enabling more direct contact between staff and prisoners.

-Glider consultants provided handover documentation management and COBie information management services utilising the gliderbim® information management platform.
+Glider consultants provided digital handover documentation management and COBie information management services utilising the gliderbim® information management platform.

 Keeping large quantities of data accurate and clean

 When information requirements are specified and handover delivered correctly, facilities management (FM) can complete their job in an easier, more efficient way.
 For this HMP project, extensive asset information requirement documents covered everything from nomenclature to measurements – with vast amounts of data needing to be accurate and clean.

 One challenge on this project was ensuring that all data handed over by trade suppliers and subcontractors was accurate and correct.
 Lining all of this data up with the COBie requirements and O&M was imperative to ensure there were no inconsistencies threatening to make the project fallible.